team-telnyx/telnyx-client-examples/audio-call-control/README.md

 4. Buy a phone number
    - Set **Connection or App** to your Call Control app created in step 3

+Assumptions:

+- One phone number = One SIP Connection with credential auth (username/password)
+- One phone number = One SIP Connection = One Telephony Credential

 ## Development

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).